S&S Sports Power, Inc. was founded with the creation of the first pneumatic launch tower known as “Space Shot”

 1995

-S&S develops the downward launched tower and calls it “Turbo Drop”
+S&S developed the downward launched tower called “Turbo Drop.”

 1996

-The Double Shot is developed.
+The Double Shot was created.
 This combined both upward and downward launch experiences on a single ride.

 1998